-Meet the Innkeepers at The White Oak Inn
+Meet the Innkeeper at The White Oak Inn

 Ready to Welcome You to Ohio’s Amish Country